signet4grn/SIGNET/README_NEW.md

 This streamline project provide users easy linux user interface for constructing whole-genome gene regulatory networks using transciptomic data (frome RNA sequence) and genotypic data.

-Procedures of constructing gene regulatory networks can be split into five main steps:
+Procedures of constructing gene regulatory networks can be split into six main steps:
 1. gene expression preprocess
 2. genenotype preprocess
+3. adjust for covariates
-3. cis-eQTL analysis
+4. cis-eQTL analysis
-4. network analysis
+5. network analysis
-5. network visualization
+6. network visualization

 To use this streamline tool, user need first to prepare the genetype data in xxx format and gene expression data in xxx format.
 Then set the configuration file properly, and run each step command seperately.